-L. Ciai mant information
+1. Clai mant Information

 Name

 Position

 Designated School

 Home Address

 2. Trav vel & Hospitality Information

 Date

-Purpose of Travel and Travel Start / Destination:
+Purpose of Travel and Travel Start / Destination: travel reason; name of employee passenger if applicable; travel start and destination; budget number if known.

 Number of Kilometres: reimbursement for Board authorized travel within Renfrew County shall be paid at the greater of: the Board designated rate per car per day or the Board designated rate per kilometre, as applicable:

 [NOTE: The two Forms to be submitted by employees are on the Board's G-Drive under Employee Forms.
 Please enter your kilometres on the appropriate Employee Form and the embedded formulae will calculate your expense reimbursement.]

-use the Board Travel Chart for Renfrew County school-to-school travel;
+• use the Board Travel Chart for Renfrew County school-to-school travel;

 use Google Maps for Renfrew County travel other than school-to-school and for out of County travel (attach the relevant Google map);